colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-58-08-304925-c-for-mathematicians-an-introduction-for-students-and-professionals-by-edward-scheinerman.md

 ---
 layout: post
-title: ""C++ for Mathematicians: An Introduction for Students and Professionals" by Edward Scheinerman"
+title: "C++ for Mathematicians: An Introduction for Students and Professionals by Edward Scheinerman"
 description: " "
 date: 2023-09-27
 tags: [LowLevelControl, LowLevelControl]